RH3D/E3NG_docs/configure.md

 ![](./assets/images/config/config_bed_wiring.png)

 #### UNDER BED FAN
 RECOMMENDED if you install enclosure.
-Helps circulating the air inside the chamber and heating it faster and more evenly by sucking the warm air from below the heated bed and blowing it at the bottom.
-It is moving/mixing air in the entire enclosure.
+Helps circulating the air inside the chamber and heating it faster and more evenly by sucking the warm air from below the heated bed and blowing it down.
+It also helps moving/mixing air in the entire enclosure making it more evenly heated.

 ![](./assets/images/config/config_bed_fan.png)